-Thank you—we look forward to reading what you sent us!
-Winners will be announced in January 2021.
+Details about the 2022 Mathical Prize will be announced in Fall 2021.
 To stay connected, sign up for email notifications.

 Archived: View the 2021 Call for Submissions (PDF)

 The Mathical Book Prize recognizes outstanding trade fiction and literary nonfiction written for very young children through teenagers.

 Mathical books inspire a love of math by connecting with children’s interests, from magic, sports, art, music, and poetry, to biography, adventure, graphic novels, and of course, picture books for the very young.

 A single title will be awarded the Mathical Book Prize annually in each of five grade-level categories each year.
 Additional titles may be named as Honor Books across the same categories:

 • Grades 6-8

 • Grades 9-12

 Books are chosen to support students’ pleasure reading by encouraging the independent pursuit of the joy, beauty, and power of mathematics in the world around us.
 Titles are suited for library collections, informal learning settings, and classroom studies.

 Both literary merit and mathematical interest must be present for a book to be eligible for the prize.
 Creative approaches that embrace math as logic and problem solving, math as the finding of patterns, and math as critical and artistic thinking, are encouraged.